 Alternative obstacles or elements may be flagged separately and must be identified by the same number/letter as on the direct route.
-In this case, both sets of flags must be marked with a black line.
+In this case, both sets of flags must be marked with a black line on both sides of the flag.